 Range and Habitat

-Killdeer: Breeds from Alaska east to Newfoundland and southward.
+Killdeer: Breeds from southern Alaska east across Canada to Newfoundland and southward.
 Spends winters north to British Columbia, Utah, the Ohio Valley, and Massachusetts; also found in South America.
 Preferred habitats include open areas such as plowed fields, golf courses, and short-grass prairies.

 The taxonomic order CHARADRIIFORMES (pronounced kah-RAH-dree-ih-FOR-meez) is composed of waterbirds such as the auks, gulls, long-toed Jacanas, and the plovers.